Minetest-JMA-group/jma-mineclone2/mods/other/home_point/README.md

 > `/wh` actually toggles a waypoint, and when `/sh` is used with the same home as a waypoint a new waypoint will be place at the new location.
 (Also when `/rh` is used on a home with a waypoint the waypoint will be removed)

-## Telport Delay Feature
+## Teleport Delay Feature

-In Version 2.0 home_point can now telport after a delay, if a player is punched or moves the telport is canceled.
+In Version 2.0 home_point can now teleport after a delay, if a player is punched or moves the teleport is canceled.

 > There are also 3 new settings you can modify to define teleportation delays (see Limiting Homes section below)